IsaacLaw12/RayTracer/README.md

   * Sphere location and color
   * Model position, rotation, and scale
  * Raytrace the scene.
 For every pixel:
-   * Calculate Ray - Object intersections
+   * Find ray-object intersections, keep the closest intersected object
-   * Calculate color based off of the colors of the intersected object and visible lights
+   * Calculate pixel color based off of the colors of the intersected object and non-occluded lights
    * Recursively find reflections if the object has specularity
    * Recursively find refraction if the object has transparency
  * Save the image: